Tanner/twttr/README.md

 tanner: Heading over to the hotel #wwdc
 ```

-A branch is a status that contains a question and a hashtag.
+A branch is a status that contains the last instance of a hashtag.
 The branch will be taken if the value of the author is not zero.

 The target of the branch is the first use of the hashtag.
 The next instruction executed following that instruction is any status update containing the hashtag.
 The branch is reevaluated when the original branch statement is reached.

-Any further uses of the hashtag after the branch are ignored.

 ```
 tanner: Who is at the hotel? #wwdc